mxhold/elo_rating/README.md

 Say you have three players, rated 1900, 2000, and 2000.
 They are playing a game like [Monopoly](https://en.wikipedia.org/wiki/Monopoly_(game)) where there is only one winner.
-The third player wins.
+The first player wins.
 To determine their new scores:

 ```ruby